TRAFEED

 2. Do not make unit errors

-3. Pay attention to the difference between "or less" and "less than"
+3. Pay attention to "or less" vs. "less than"

-If the regulatory standard is "500 or less," then 500 is controlled.
-If it is "less than 500," then 500 is not controlled.
+If the threshold is "500 or less," 500 is included.
+If it is "less than 500," 500 is not.
+Always check that the everyday Japanese (or English) phrasing matches the legal definition.

-4. Check all applicable items
+4. Check every applicable item

 Example Entry